Chapter 15: The Voice of God 060525

 From those first days, shortly after basic, and starting during the

-training in A.I.T, I had learned that excelling didn't buy much respect.
+training in A.I.T., I had learned that excelling didn't buy much

+respect.
 In fact, it seemed to do just the opposite in my case.
-After finishing
+After

-A.I.T., I had not been promoted to P.F.C. as 99% percent of the others
+finishing A.I.T., I was not promoted to P.F.C. as 99% of the others

 looking for me, during escape and evasion training?
 Maybe.
 Or was it